 And if you're an American--there's a good chance you are--Americans consume 3 billion pounds of chocolate each year!
-That is a lot of chocolate, however, Switzerland is still top of the list with a consumption of 9.1 kg per person per year, followed by Germany with 8.4 kg per person per year.
+That is a lot of chocolate, however, Switzerland is still top of the list with a consumption of 9.1 kg per person per year, followed by us Germans with 8.4 kg per person per year.

 Yes, it sounds too good be true.
 But there is a lot of evidence out there that shows that consuming chocolate in moderate amounts (key word-moderate) can help boost your brain power!

 Let's take a look at some of the top proven brain power benefits of chocolate (best done while nibbling on some chocolate truffles).

 Protect Against Free Radical Damage